How To Incorporate Eco-Friendly Policies Into Your Organisation

 Environmental awareness has slowly begun to increase over the years, as more and more people choose to shop, eat and live in a generally more sustainable way.
 However, while individual efforts have a positive impact, more could still be done to ensure that green living is a way of life for people everywhere, including those who lead, manage and work for large businesses.
-Yet changing company structures can be difficult, so we've compiled this short guide for your business to improve its green rating and introduce environmentally-aware policies.
+Yet changing company structures can be difficult, so we’ve compiled this short guide for your business to improve its green rating and introduce eco-friendly policies.

 Get an environmental audit

 As with any major business decision, planning is vital for implementing eco-friendly policies.
 Take the time to work with a specialist organisation who conduct environmental assessments for companies of your size.
 This will usually involve an expert in the eco-friendly business field coming into your office over a set period of time to check how your company operates and where more sustainable alternatives could be incorporated to your everyday practice.
 The assessor will then compile a report which documents the changes that your business could make, which could entail a range of suggestions from minor to large-scale structural improvements.